Code-Institute-Submissions/djrowley2104-MS4-nutz-about/README.md

 ### After getting this working I decided I was going to use this method as it would reduce my GitPod development time.
 But after getting access to team unlimited, I then decided in order to keep the chances of making issue errors by developing in effect two sites.
 I decided to only use GitPod as I now had unlimited development time.
 ## Migration of Images to AWS S3
 ### Setting up AWS worked as per the lessons; open an account, Setup IAM, Set up S3, Creating the policies in S3, Uploading images.
 All these were very easy and following the lessons really made it all work very smoothly.
+### I also added the products and additional images via the product admin from within the deployed app in Heroku, this added the images to S3 automagically and saved me more time and reducing errors by doing the manual deployment from GitPod to Heroku and creating the json files again.
 ## Deployment to Heroku
 ### Deployment to Heroku, seemed easy as after following the lessons it seemed that the builds were successful, I had been lulled into a false sense onsuccess by seeing that the builds were successful, BUT once I tried to open the app in Heroku, that’s when it all went wrong.
 Naming conventions were not followed, files names were incorrect.
 ### Setting up Heroku